 What is the Nikkei Index?

 The Nikkei Index, also commonly referred to as the Nikkei 225, is the most recognized Japanese stock market index.
 It comprises Japan’s top 225 companies that are listed on the Tokyo Stock Exchange.
-The Nikkei Index considered an important measure of the Japanese stock market and the performance of the Japanese economy.
+The Nikkei Index is considered an important measure of the Japanese stock market and the performance of the Japanese economy.

 Companies listed on the Nikkei Index include Sony Corporation, Canon Inc., Nissan Motor Corporation, Mazda Motor Corporation, and Panasonic Corporation.
 The index comprises companies from 36 different industries.
 As of 2013, the leading sectors were technology, consumer goods, financials, transportation and utilities, capital goods/others, and materials.